matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

 where every room is called like "My Long Cooperation Name - IT Team Chat", maybe shorter names like "IT Team" or "MLCN - IT Team" are better suited to you.
 Or maybe because the admin is just too lazy or stubborn to improve the room name.
+Or because you prefer them in another language to make your daily life easier.

-Also, sometimes you just may want to append a description to a room or user, so you know why you joined the room or are knowning the user.
+Also, sometimes you just may want to append a description to a room, so you know why you joined the room of have fast access to more information.
-Descriptions like "old class mate from XYZ School" can certainly improve your UX, especially when users or rooms change their names due to personal reasons ("new name is cooler, duh") and you stop recognizing who they are and need to ask them for their real life name or read through the chat history (happened multiple times to me personally).
+Especially when rooms change their descriptions, but you still want to retain some links you connect to this group, or these links do only apply for you.

+The same reasons apply to the room's avatar.
+If you have a better one, you shall be able to select that one for yourself.

 ## Definitions

 Further on, for the sake of simplicity and clarity:
-- **global name** is the display name
-  - a user set for itself, visible globally to all other Matrix users.
+- the prefix **global** refers to the attribute which are set for a room, visible globally to all Matrix users.
-  - a room was given, visible globally to all other users who can see the room.
-- **user-given name** refers to the name defined here a user shall be able to set, only visible for itself, for other users or rooms, replacing the global name.
-- **global description** is the display description a room was given, visible globally to all other users who can see the room.
-- **user-given description** refers to the description defined here a user shall be able to set, only visible for itself, for rooms, extending the global description.
+- the prefix **user-given** refers to the overrided/extended attribute a user defines for a room, only visible to the former user.
+  These are newly defined by this MSC.

 ## Proposal